pure-data/pure-data/doc/1.manual/markdown/theory-of-operation.md

 their function sporadically, as a result of one or more type of *event* .
 In this case, incoming MIDI note messages set off the control computation.
-The result of the computation is, when the note happens to be a "note on" (and not a "note off", to compute the frequency in cycles per second and pass it on to the oscillator ("osc~").
+The result of the computation is, when the note happens to be a "note on" (and not a "note off"), to compute the frequency in cycles per second and pass it on to the oscillator ("osc~").

 The second half of the patch, the osc~, \*~, and dac~ objects,